 Guide to Lincoln's Quincy: https://seequincy.com/wp-content/uploads/2014/05/lincoln-in-quincy_web_2016.pdf

-Lincoln's Quincy
+Lincoln's Horse

-Lincoln's Reception
+Lincoln's Landscape

 Looking for Lincoln wayside exhibits tell the stories of Lincoln’s life and times in Illinois.
 Each wayside exhibit tells a unique Lincoln story and a local story.
 Many of the waysides share little known stories about Lincoln and the individuals he interacted with.
 There are over 260 Looking for Lincoln waysides in the Abraham Lincoln National Heritage Area.

-Lincoln's Springfield
+Lincoln's Landscape

 View over 40 outdoor interpretive exhibits placed throughout the downtown area to experience Springfield as Abraham Lincoln knew it.
 Each exhibit is intended to capture a moment in time for Lincoln and how he was affected by the people, places and events he encountered in his hometown.
 Each story is accompanied by graphics or photographs and a medallion that is symbolic of that particular story.
 Visitors are encouraged to collect rubbings of each medallion.